BabbleBot/polkaDisplay/README.md

 This project has been created and developped in association with [cryptoleszto](https://github.com/cryptoleszto/polkasort) Its development [has been approve](https://twitter.com/CLeszto/status/1378754544071499781) by Lennart Brandt, then Co-Founder & Chief Marketing Officer of the Polkamon project

+Once PolkaDisplay, this project is being remade, bigger and better, to become PolkaSort!
+A full website to visualize and easily manage your collection of polkamon!

+# polkaSort

+ --

+(Kept for reference)
 # polkaDisplay
 A simple tool to rapidly identify polkamons having low-probability properties